GREENE COUNTY REPUBLICAN PARTY

 Dear Central Committee Member:

 Welcome and congratulations on your election as the official representative of the Republican Party in the Ward or Township in which you live.
-We have prepared this handbook for you which is intended to provide a starting point for the work which each of us must do if we are to continue to be successful in electing outstanding Republicans to public office in Greene County and throughout the State.
+We have prepared this handbook for you which is intended to provide a starting point for the work which each of us must do if we are to continue to be successful in electing outstanding Republicans to public office in Greene County, State of Missouri and in Washington DC.

 Please review the materials we have assembled.
 This provides information, which will be essential to your service as a member of the Central Committee.